Written by John Immel,

 Does the program's length demonstrate the depth of education needed to produce a clinically excellent practitioner?
 Or is their program too short?

-In our experience, 2 years is the minimum in order to make reliable suggestions to a client.
+In our experience, 2 years is the minimum length of study to understand the broad scope of Ayurveda.
 Courses shorter than 2 years can only give an overview of topics - and cannot give students insight into pathogenesis.
+An exception to this are courses focused on a specialty rather than all of Ayurveda.
 Avoid schools that boost enrollment by eliminating depth.

 Do the academic skills of the school's founders or directors demonstrate competency to run a school and educate students?